ChuloAI/code-it/README.md

 Execute the main:
 `python3 -m code_it`

-This will start an infinite loop you can use to test executing tasks.
+This will save the code in `persistent_source.py`

-The execution of the task updates the code in a local file called `persistent_source.py`
+Change the task in the `task.txt` file to perform another task.